4 years ago by efnx

 The other thing you could do is to contribute to initiatives that do specific research into looking for vulnerabilities.
 It's no guarantee that you'll find the same vulnerabilities that the CIA is exploiting though, or you might find entirely other ones that they've been using for other exploits.

-4 hours ago by chelmzy
+4 years ago by chelmzy

 The only thing you can truly do is look for anomalies in network traffic, processes, files, etc. This malware is not immune to that unless it has features specifically to hide from monitoring tools.